Our most popular ~ Click and use your library card # for access

 Primary and Academic Sources:

 Medline Plus: an online health information resource for patients and their families and friends.
-It is a service of the National Library of Medicine (NLM), the world’s largest medical library, and a part of the National Institutes of Health (NIH).

 The Merck Manuals: a comprehensive medical information source covering thousands of topics in all fields of medicine.
-They are offered as a free public service to health care professionals and the general public.

 Miscellaneous: